-Aims
+1 Aims

-The aims of this policy are to promote good practice in our detection and management of special educational needs and to explain the support we can provide for children who have learning difficulties and to work in close partnership with parents.

-This policy can be made available in large print or other accessible format, if required.
+- 1.1 The aims of this policy are to promote good practice in our detection and management of special educational needs and to explain the support we can provide for children who have learning difficulties and the co-operation we will need from parents. - 1.2 This policy can be made available in large print or other accessible format, if required.

-"Special Educational Needs" and "Learning Difficulty"
+2 "Special educational needs" and "learning difficulty"

-Children have special educational needs if they have a learning difficulty which calls for special educational provision to be made for them.

-Children have a learning difficulty if they:

-- have a significantly greater difficulty in learning than the majority of children of the same age; or - have a disability which prevents or hinders the child from making use of educational facilities of a kind generally provided for children of the same age in mainstream schools or mainstream post 16 institutions (if your child has a disability, please ask to see our Disability Policy)

-A child must not be regarded as having a learning difficulty solely because the language or (form of language) in which he or she is or will be taught is different from a language (or form of language) which is or has been spoken at home (section 20(4) Children and Families Act 2014).
+- 2.1 Children have special educational needs if they have a learning difficulty which calls for special educational provision to be made for them. - 2.2 Children have a learning difficulty if they: - 2.2.1 have a significantly greater difficulty in learning than the majority of children of the same age; or - 2.2.2 have a disability which prevents or hinders the child from making use of educational facilities of a kind generally provided for children of the same age in mainstream schools or mainstream post 16 institutions (if your child has a disability, please ask to see our Disability Policy); - 2.2.3 are under five and fall within the definition at 2.2.1 or 2.2.2 above or are likely to do so when of compulsory school age if special educational provision was not made for the child. - 2.3 A child must not be regarded as having a learning difficulty solely because the language or (form of language) in which he or she is or will be taught is different from a language (or form of language) which is or has been spoken at home (section 20(4) Children and Families Act 2014).
 However, children for whom English is an additional language will be provided with appropriate support provided they meet the School's admissions criteria.
-Please refer to the School's policy for pupils with English as an Additional Language.

-A child who finds a particular subject difficult does not necessarily have a "learning difficulty" in the legal sense of that expression; there will often be disparities in the speed with which children learn, in their skill at solving problems and in their general acumen.
+Please refer to the School's policy for pupils with English as an Additional Language. - 2.4 A child who finds a particular subject difficult does not necessarily have a "learning difficulty" in the legal sense of that expression; there will often be disparities in the speed with which children learn, in their skill at solving problems and in their general acumen.

-The expression "learning difficulty" covers a wide variety of conditions and may include specific learning difficulties [those known] such as dyslexia, dyscalculia, dyspraxia, attention deficit (hyperactivity) disorder, semantic processing difficulty and learning problems which result from social, emotional or mental health difficulties.
-The expression may also include those who have problems with their eyesight or hearing or who have an autistic spectrum disorder.

-Learning difficulties may affect children who have a high IQ and academic ability as well as those of lower IQ and ability.
+- 2.5 The expression "learning difficulty" covers a wide variety of conditions and may include specific learning difficulties [those known] such as dyslexia, dyscalculia, dyspraxia, attention deficit (hyperactivity) disorder, semantic processing difficulty and learning problems which result from social, emotional or mental health difficulties.
+The expression may also include those who have problems with their eyesight or hearing or who have an autistic spectrum disorder. - 2.6 Learning difficulties may affect children who have a high IQ and academic ability as well as those of lower IQ and ability.
 Sometimes a child's learning difficulty becomes apparent for the first time at the age of 11+ or older, when the educational pressures tend to increase.

-Policy statement
+3 Policy statement

 The Lyceum School is a mainstream independent school.
-We do not carry out screening tests on each new pupil in order to detect signs of learning difficulties, however, we do offer prospective new pupils the opportunity to visit the school and spend time in the classroom which in turn gives us the opportunity to observe for any learning needs.
+We do not carry out screening tests on each new pupil in order to detect signs of learning difficulties, however we do offer prospective new pupils the opportunity to visit the school and spend time the classroom which in turn gives us the opportunity to observe for any learning needs and advice is sought from the Group Head of LE if we are unsure about the school's capacity to meet needs.